california-jugger/charter/charter.md

      - Merge the pull request (accept the changes)
      - Abstain
    Both actions - close or merge - require a 2/3 majority to pass.
 If this does not happen, the pull request remains open for comments and updates, and the vote is deferred until the next general meeting.

+[^1]: If editing via the github web interface, on your first commit, select the "Create a **new branch** for this commit and start a pull request" option instead of "Commit directly to the `main` branch".
+Enter your new branch's name in the text box.
+After you click "Propose Changes", it will take you to a page where you can make your pull request.
+If you're not ready to make a pull request, you can just go back to editing the charter - your changes will be kept.
+On subsequent changes, you can just keep the "Commit directly to the `your-branch-name` branch" option.